-7 Reasons to Move to Cloud ERP
+7 Reasons to Move your ERP to the Cloud

 With the accelerating pace of modern business, we live in an always-on world where we expect answers on demand.
 Unlike Cloud ERP systems, traditional financial systems are a barrier to this level of agility.
 Back when they were originally designed, it could take days or weeks to pull together and process data.
 That speed is no match for today’s expectations, which means the answers to critical questions aren’t there when we need them.

 Every Month That Passes Is Another Missed Opportunity

 Businesses with ambitious growth plans need a financial system that can deliver timely, accurate answers on demand.
 Without that information, teams can miss warning signs or opportunities.
 Margins become tighter because it’s hard to track costs.
 Billing questions go unanswered.
 Key performance indicators (KPIs) are consistently behind the curve.
 Your company can’t afford to wait for a crisis to happen to make a change.

 With modern cloud ERP systems, finance leaders become forward looking instead of just historians.
 While the traditional system kept only an historic transactional record, today’s connectivity breaks down barriers and connects finance and operations into a single view.

 Implemented in a few months, sometimes even weeks, a cloud financial system immediately syncs with the rest of the business.
 Instead of delivering data in a silo, it presents financial data in a larger context, showing the impact of decisions.
 It automates inefficient manual processes and consolidates data.
 Once implemented finance becomes a key partner in day-to-day operations and strategic decision making.

 Agile companies see the risk of delays to their success, they know timely data is the key to competing in today’s digital world.
 Here are seven reasons now is the time to move to cloud ERP.

 1. You Can’t Afford to Delay Making a Change